alexa-coding/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 * 6-print_numberz.c -> Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 But the function puts() is not used.
 * 7-print_tebahpla.c -> Prints lowercase alphabet in reverse.
 * 8-print_base16.c -> Prints all the numbers of base 16 in lowercase, followed by a new line.
+* 9-print_comb.c -> Prints all possible combinations of single-digit numbers.